adliazamuddin/typingSkills/README.md

 # typingSkills
-All information about typing skills
+All information about typing skills to increase typing speed WPM(word per minute)

 ## Websites